szotp/async_controller/README.md

   Widget build(BuildContext context) {
     return _controller.buildAsyncData(builder: (_, data) {
       // This builder runs only if data is available.
-      // buildAsync takes care of other situations return Text(data);
+      // buildAsyncData takes care of other situations return Text(data);
     });
   }